JD Souther: Early life and career

-Souther co-wrote several songs for the Eagles including "Best of My Love", "James Dean", "New Kid In Town", and "Doolin-Dalton".
+Souther co-wrote several songs for the Eagles, including "Best of My Love", "James Dean", "New Kid In Town", and "Doolin-Dalton".
 The Eagles recording "Heartache Tonight", written by Souther, Bob Seger, Frey, and Henley, was released in 1979 and became the band's final chart-topping song on the Billboard Hot 100.
 Souther scored his biggest solo hit with the 1979 song "You're Only Lonely" from the album of the same name, which reached number 7 on the Billboard Hot 100 and held the number 1 spot on the Adult Contemporary chart for five consecutive weeks.
 He was an accomplished performer, and Frey commented that the only reason he was not a bigger solo star was that "he gave the Eagles and Linda Ronstadt most of his best songs".

 Souther dated Ronstadt in the 1970s and co-produced her Don't Cry Now album.
 He also wrote songs for several of her multi-platinum albums, including "Faithless Love" from Heart Like a Wheel and "White Rhythm and Blues" on Living in the USA.
 He recorded other duets with Ronstadt, including "Prisoner in Disguise", "Sometimes You Can't Win", and "Hearts Against the Wind", which was featured in the 1980 film Urban Cowboy.
 He collaborated with his friend James Taylor on "Her Town Too" from Taylor's platinum-certified Dad Loves His Work album; it reached number 11 on the Hot 100 and number 5 on the AC chart in 1981.

 In 1987 he contributed to, performed on, and arranged the vocals for the Roy Orbison and Friends: A Black and White Night concert and video.
 That same year he collaborated with Clannad, providing guest vocals for their album Sirius.
-He sang the Platters' "Smoke Gets in Your Eyes" in Steven Spielberg's 1989 film Always, and wrote the theme song to the 1989–92 sitcom Anything But Love.
-He wrote the song "Wishing on Another Lucky Star" which was featured on the soundtrack of the 1988 movie Permanent Record.
+He sang the show tune "Smoke Gets in Your Eyes" in Steven Spielberg's 1989 film Always, and wrote the theme song to the 1989–92 sitcom Anything But Love.
+He wrote the song "Wishing on Another Lucky Star", which was featured on the soundtrack of the 1988 movie Permanent Record.
 He co-wrote Don Henley's 1989 hit song "The Heart of the Matter" and "Doin' Time for Bein' Young", a song performed by James Intveld for the soundtrack of the 1990 Johnny Depp movie Cry-Baby.

 At the end of the 1980s, Souther retired from music for more than twenty years "to build a great house and have a life".
 He returned to recording in 2008 and in October released an album recorded with a jazz band, If the World Was You, his first new studio release in nearly 25 years.
 He said he had retired from the music industry because it was making him crazy, but "it turns out I was crazy anyway, so I thought I might as well start making records again."
 He joined the Eagles on their farewell tour in 2008; the band opened the show each night with his 1972 song "How Long", from the Long Road Out Of Eden album.